AnthonyPAlicea/anthonyalicea/blog/the-future-of-self-paced-online-education.md

 Thus we're faced with a kind of cognitive dissonance.
 LLMs can make fantastic educational partners.
 LLMs are also unreliable educational partners, encumbered by the knowledge (or lack thereof) of the one asking the question, and a poor education is a poor foundation for a career.

+## The Pivot
+Many instructors have pivoted.
+Some to Developer Relations.
+Others to live teaching.

+Live teaching is fantastic, and I've done it for years.
+However it is also more expensive for the student, and not scalable.

+For myself, I wondered how to pivot affordable self-paced education in the age of AI.
+Learning companies and platforms were asking the same thing.

 ## AI and Learning Innovation
 ![Robot with a graduation cap](/assets/blogimages/ai_graduate.png) Like most businesses, learning companies responded with attempts to include "AI innovation" in their service offerings.
 The aforementioned tools to build quizzes and content automated away some tasks for instructors, and you could feed transcripts of videos to an LLM so students could ask questions of it.